lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 within a LPWAN network.
 Some LPWAN networks properties can be exploited to get an efficient header
 compression:

-* Topology is star-oriented, therefore all the packets follow the same path.
+* Topology is star-oriented; therefore, all the packets follow the same path.
   For the needs of this draft, the architecture can be summarized to Devices (Dev) exchanging information with LPWAN Application Server (App) through a Network Gateway (NGW).